Skip to main content

 How to choose keyless electronic door entry systems

 When selecting an electronic door entry system for a business or commercial application, there are several factors to consider.
-Not every building will need the most advanced commercial keyless door entry system on the market.
+Not every building will need the most advanced system on the market.
 When comparing solutions, it’s important to consider the most important factors that will impact your building, such as:

 Security

 Different types of access control systems offer different levels of security.
 Depending on the application, businesses may need to invest in a more secure system.
-For example, high-risk areas may require stricter security, such as a biometric keyless entry system or multiple authentication types.
-Public spaces, on the other hand, need to still be easily accessible, and should have a more convenient option, such as a touchless or mobile keyless door entry system.
+For example, high-risk areas may require stricter security, such as a biometric keyless entry system or multiple authentication methods.
+Public spaces, on the other hand, still need to be easily accessible and should offer a more convenient option, such as a touchless or mobile entry system.

 Durability